ansible/awx/CONTRIBUTING.md

 We like to keep our commit history clean, and will require resubmission of pull requests that contain merge commits.
 Use `git pull --rebase`, rather than
 `git pull`, and `git rebase`, rather than `git merge`.

 Sometimes it might take us a while to fully review your PR.
-We try to keep the `devel` branch in good working order, and so we review requests carefuly.
+We try to keep the `devel` branch in good working order, and so we review requests carefully.
 Please be patient.

 All submitted PRs will have the linter and unit tests run against them, and the status reported in the PR.